Alessandra Celletti (mathematician)

 Since April 2020 she is member of the Governing Board and Vice-President of “ANVUR - Italian National Agency for the Evaluation of Universities and Research Institutes”.

 In 2007, her book Ordine e caos nel sistema solare in collaboration with Ettore Perozzi was a finalist for the Galileo Popular Science Prize.

 The asteroid 2005 DJ1 has been named in her honour (117539 Celletti).

+In 2023, Alessandra Celletti won the Brouwer Career Award from the Division on Dynamical Astronomy of the American Astronomical Society.